 In theory, religion shouldn't play a role in child custody decisions.
-But when parents of different faiths are getting divorced or raising children after divorce, they may disagree about where their kids will go to religious services or schools, which religious practices they'll follow—and even which parent is better suited to have custody because of religious issues.
+But when parents of different faiths are getting divorced or raising children after divorce, they may disagree about where their kids will go to religious services or schools, which religious practices they'll follow—and even which parent is better suited to have custody because of religion.
 When that happens, judges have to decide what's best for the kids while respecting religious freedom.
 Learn how that works in practice.

 When judges are making decisions about child custody, the highest priority is to come up with a parenting arrangement that will be in the child's best interests.
 At the same time, judges must be careful not to violate religious freedom, guaranteed under the First Amendment.

-That means that judges may not favor one parent's religion over the other's faith—such as by deciding it would be better for a child to live with the parent who's a mainstream Christian rather than the other parent who's a Muslim or Buddhist.
+That means that judges may not favor one parent's religion over the other's faith—such as by deciding it would be better for a child to live with the parent who's a mainstream Christian rather than the one who's a Muslim or Buddhist.
 Courts in some states have also found that judges may not base custody decisions on the fact that one parent has no religious affiliation.
 (Osteraas v.
 Osteraas, 859 P.2d 948 (Id.
 Sup.
 Ct.
 1993).)

 State laws on child custody typically include a list of factors that judges must consider when deciding what custody arrangements would be best for the children.
 Just a few states, such as Minnesota, specifically include the child's spiritual or religious needs on the list (Minn.
 Stat. § 518.17 (2023)).

-But many states require judges to consider the child's existing community ties—including connections to a church or other religious community.
-That means that a judge may decide it's best for the child to stay with the parent who can continue those connections.
+But many states require judges to consider the child's existing community ties—which could include connections to a church or other religious community.
+That means a judge may decide that it's best for the child to stay with the parent who can continue those connections.
 For instance, in a case where children had been raised in a Hasidic Jewish community, and the mother had decided to leave that community, the judge awarded custody to the father.
 The appeals court upheld that decision, because it wasn't based on religion itself but rather on the children's need for stability and the potential impact of uprooting them from the only lifestyle they had known.
 (Gribeluk v.
 Gribeluk, 120 A.D.3d 579 (N.Y.
 Sup.
 Ct.
 App.
 Div.
 2014).)

 Because the child's best interest is the primary focus of custody decisions, judges may base these decisions on a parent's religious practices when they're harmful to the child.
 For instance, Utah law specifically includes the parents' "religious compatibility with the child" among the considerations that go into custody decisions.
 But courts in that state have held that judges may not rely on this factor to favor one parent over the other unless a parent's actions related to religion have a negative effect on the child—such as by hurting the child's self-image or interfering with stability in the child's life.
 (Utah Code § 30-3-10 (2023)); Hudema v.
 Carpenter, 989 P.2d 491 (Utah Ct.
 App.
 1999).)